-When I started Inhabited Kitchen, I lived in Manhattan, in an apartment with the smallest kitchen I’ve ever had even in New York City, with Rich, who eats and washes up, and two cats, who get underfoot (because that’s the Cat Job…) Now, though, in January 2018, we pulled up stakes and moved to North Carolina to live with (and assist) his parents – Barbara and Don.
+When I started Inhabited Kitchen, I lived in Manhattan, in an apartment with the smallest kitchen I’ve ever had even in New York City, with Rich, who eats and washes up, and two cats, who get underfoot (because that’s the Cat Job…) Now, though, in January 2018, we pulled up stakes and moved to North Carolina to live with (and assist) his parents – Barbara and Don – who are both in their nineties.
 So my cooking changes yet again, to feed four and accommodate their tastes – but the essentials remain the same.

-And, finally, there is nothing like putting a delicious, homemade meal on the table.
+And, finally, there is nothing like putting a delicious, homemade meal on the table, that meets everyone’s needs, and that the whole family enjoys.
 And I want you to know that experience, despite any apparent obstacles.

 Drop me a note!

 I’d be happy to answer any questions – and I would love to hear how a recipe turned out!